NYC Diamond District: How to Not Overpay

 |Diamond District at night © Lisa Larson-Walker (CC BY-SA 2.0) via Flickr|

-The world-famous New York Diamond District is made up of just one city block.
-Yet it's a major financial powerhouse for the state.
+The world-famous New York Diamond District is made up of just one city block, yet it's a major financial powerhouse for the state.
 That's a lot of money packed in a tiny amount of space.

-Visit Midtown Manhattan, on the bustling 47th Street between 5th and 6th Avenue.
-You'll find over 2,600 businesses specializing in diamonds, gemstones, fine jewelry, gold, watches, and estate jewelry.
-Some are individual stores, while some are in large exchanges where up to 100 jewelers sell under one roof.
+On the bustling 47th Street between 5th and 6th Avenue in Midtown Manhattan, you'll find over 2,600 businesses specializing in diamonds, gemstones, fine jewelry, gold, watches, and estate jewelry.
+Some are individual stores and some are in large exchanges where up to 100 jewelers sell under one roof.

 This district has an interesting history.
-Jewelers started setting up there in the 1920's because rent was more affordable.
-It really bloomed in the 40's when Orthodox Jews in the diamond business in Belgium and the Netherlands fled to New York to escape the Nazi occupation.
-Most settled in NYC and thus the Diamond District was born.
+Jewelers started setting up there in the 1920s because rent was affordable.
+It really blossomed in the 40s when Orthodox Jews in the diamond business in Belgium and the Netherlands fled to New York to escape the Nazi occupation.
+Most settled in NYC and thus, the Diamond District was born.

-Today, the New York Diamond District is the gateway to the world's largest consumer diamond market, with about 90% of the diamonds imported into the U.S. passing through it first.
-Diamonds are the state's largest export and this district alone generates over $24 billion in annual sales.
+Today, the New York Diamond District is the gateway to the world's largest consumer diamond market.
+About 90% of the diamonds imported into the U.S. pass through it first.
+Diamonds are the state's largest export and the district alone generates over $24 billion in annual sales.
 The GIA lab in New York is also located right in the heart of the district.

 |220714-190 CPS © Chris Sampson (CC BY 2.0) via Flickr|

-The closest subway stop is 47th-50th Streets - Rockefeller Center, which is part of the IND Sixth Avenue Line.
-You can get there on the D, F, B, and M lines (B & M only on weekdays).
+The closest subway stop is at 47th-50th Street - Rockefeller Center via the B, D, F or M train (please note that B & M only run on the weekdays).
 This stop is just 2 blocks from 47th St. & 6th Avenue.

-- By car: New York is notorious for expensive parking rates.
+- By car: New York is notorious for outrageously expensive parking rates.
 And that's assuming you can actually find a vacant spot.
-So while we don't really recommend that you drive and try to navigate the NY traffic.
-But if you must, here are a few nearby structures for around $30 for a day if you have to drive:
+So while we don't really recommend that you try to navigate the NY traffic and parking situation, here are a few nearby structures for around $30 for a day if you have to drive:

-Before going, use an app like Best Parking to find a structure and reserve your parking spot.
+Before heading to NYC by car, use an app like Best Parking to find a structure and reserve your parking spot.